MeNsaaH/git-profile-manager/README.md

 # Git Profile Manager
-A git extension to allow you manage multiple git profiles on your workstation
+A git extension to allow you manage multiple git profiles on your workstation.
+User profiles can have independent configurations.
+They can also share configurations.

-### Do you have a work username/email/sshKey and a conflicting personal username/email/sshKey and want to switch effortlessly between using your two profiles?

 ## Installation